jafingerhut/clojure-rte/README.md

 not useful to the end user.
 However, internally `(:? x)` expands to `(:or x :epsilon)`.

 * `(:not ...)` --- Takes exactly one operand.
 Matches any sequence except ones which match the pattern.
 This can be confusing.
+See the section [Hierarchical Sequences](Hierarchical Sequences) for details.

 Example -- `String` matches a singleton sequence whose element is a string.
 So `(:not String)` matches any sequence except one of length 1 consisting of a string, including matching the empty sequence.